Staff with welfare roles in the school are

 SCHOOL ASSISTANCE SQUAD (SAS)

 This provides an opportunity for in-school work experience.
-These Year 9 and 10 students assist with a range of tasks around the school when needed.
+These Year 10 students assist with a range of tasks around the school when needed.